nsauzede/.ut/README.md

 The executable returns 0 if all test cases/methods pass.

 # Convenience tools
-Some optional tools are provided, to accelerate the TDD-loop approach: red, green, refactor steps.
+Some optional tools are provided, to accelerate the TDD-loop approach: red-green-refactor steps.

 1) a `Makefile` is provided to automatically clean/build/test all C/C++ adequate test files
 2) a `watch.sh` shell scripts constinuously monitors file-system changes and re-run modified tests